Trump steps up attack on black lawmaker, calls him 'racist'

 "I understand that everything that Donald Trump says is offensive to some people," Mulvaney said.
 But he added: "The president is pushing back against what he sees as wrong.
 It's how he's done it in the past, and he'll continue to do it in the future."

-Mulvaney, a former congressman himself, said he understood why some people could perceive Trump's words as racist.
+Mulvaney, a former congressman, said he understood why some people could perceive Trump's words as racist.

 Mulvaney said Trump's words were exaggerated for effect -- "Does the president speak hyperbolically?
 Absolutely" -- and meant to draw attention to Democratic-backed investigations of the Republican president and his team in Washington.